Alexei Navalny accuses Kremlin of poisoning him in first video appearance since suspected attack

 “They understood that there were big, big problems threatening them ahead of elections for the State Duma [parliament],” he said, according to Reuters.
 The Kremlin has denied any connection.

-Right before falling ill, Navalny had been in Serbia to conduct an anti-corruption investigation and to campaign for candidates in an upcoming regional election.
+Right before falling ill, Navalny had been in Serbia to conduct an anti-corruption investigation and campaign for candidates in an upcoming regional election.

 In recent years, he has become one of Putin’s most vocal and influential critics, in part because of his strategy of combining protests and anti-corruption campaigns to take on the Kremlin.